ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 1. Get the `ChunkingStrategy` from the `config`
 2. Get the `length` of the `cursor.node` from `save(cursor.node).bytes.length`
 3. If `length` is less than `config.minChunkSize` return `false`
-5. If the `ChunkingStrategy` is not a `ByteThresholdConfig`, return an error (unsupported chunking strategy)
+5. If the `ChunkingStrategy` is not a `HashThresholdConfig`, return an error (unsupported chunking strategy)
 6. Set `threshold` to `Math.floor(MAX_UNIT32 / config.chunkingFactor)`
 7. Get the `hash` function associated with the multicodec in `config.hashFunction`
 8. Calculate the `entryHash` from the `hash(CursorGetKey(cursor) + save(CursorGetValue(cursor)).bytes)`